vslepakov/keyvault-ca/README.md

 ## Authenticating to the EST server using certificates
 ### Terraform
-The authentication mode is currently set at `Basic`, with default username for both the VM and EST set at `azureuser`, the passwords will be randomly generated and shown as outputs (together with the usernames) for testing purposes.
-If you would like to change these values you can provide other default values in the `variables.tf` files for both the `iot-edge` and `appservice` module.
+The authentication mode is currently set to be `x509`, which means using certificates for authenticating to the EST server.

-If you want to use `x509` certificate-based authentication, then you would need to replace the default value of `auth_mode` within `/terraform/variables.tf` from "Basic" to "x509" and ensure that the `[cert_issuance.est.auth]` section in `cloud-init.yaml` looks like this:
+If you want to use `Basic` authentication with username and password, then you would need to replace the default value of `auth_mode` within `/terraform/variables.tf` from `"x509"` to `"Basic"` and ensure that the `[cert_issuance.est.auth]` section in `cloud-init.yaml` looks like this:
 ```
       [cert_issuance.est.auth]
-      #username = "${EST_USERNAME}"
+      username = "${EST_USERNAME}"
-      #password = "${EST_PASSWORD}"
+      password = "${EST_PASSWORD}"

-      identity_cert = "file:///etc/aziot/estauth.pem"
+      #identity_cert = "file:///etc/aziot/estauth.pem"
-      identity_pk = "file:///etc/aziot/estauth.key.pem"
+      #identity_pk = "file:///etc/aziot/estauth.key.pem"
 ```

 ### Using ForwardedHeaders
 When the user selects the certificate authentication mode for EST server, the code uses [Header Forwarding](https://github.com/machteldbogels/keyvault-ca/blob/master/KeyVaultCA.Web/Startup.cs#L107) to forward the used protocol to the App Service and ensure that the client certificate is negotiated as part of a TLS handshake.
-If the user decides to use something other than an App Service to deploy the code, then this header forwarding could be removed as it is no longer needed.
-More information can be found [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-6.0#forwarded-headers).
+More details on the usage of header forwarding can be found [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-6.0#forwarded-headers).